hirosh7/jenkins_sample/docs/interacting_with_docker.rst

 ===============

-Since what's actually created within the Kubernetes cluster pods are docker containers, we should step back and get a better understanding of Docker.
+Since what's actually created within the Kubernetes cluster pods are docker containers, we should step back and get a better understanding of Docker (and docker-compose).
 Data for this section was pulled from `Docker for Beginners <https://docker-curriculum.com/>`_.

 Helpful Docker Commands
 ---------------------------

-drop knowledge here

 .. code-block:: bash